RightCake1/WGS/README.md

 Welcome to the **Bacterial Whole Genome Analysis Guideline for Beginners**!
 This repository serves as a comprehensive starting point for researchers interested in bacterial genome analysis, focusing on tools and techniques for comparative genomics and metagenomics.

 ## 📚 Overview
-This guideline is tailored for researchers conducting secondary data analysis (*dry lab*) with a focus on bacterial isolates like **Klebsiella quasipneumoniae**.
+This guideline is tailored for researchers conducting secondary data analysis (*dry lab*) with a focus on bacterial isolates.
 Whether you're new to bioinformatics or looking for structured workflows, this repository has you covered.

 ## 🎯 Features
 - **Comparative Genomics:** Step-by-step instructions for analyzing and comparing bacterial genomes.
-- **Metagenomics:** Guidelines for exploring bacterial communities in metagenomic datasets.
 - **Beginner-Friendly:** Simplified explanations and practical tips to get you started.

 ---